Lawns typically give more than they take. Give your lawn a boost with topdressing! Sprinkle a thin layer of fresh, rich soil on the entire lawn.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Topdressing on lawn, manual by Rosalyn & Gaspard Lorthiois, own work
+Topdressing on lawn, manual (also on social media) by Rosalyn & Gaspard Lorthiois, own work

 Push-pull manual topdresser by Lloyd Jensen ★ under © CC BY-NC-ND 2.0

-Yellow spot on lawn by Rosalyn & Gaspard Lorthiois, own work
+Yellow spot on lawn (also on social media) by Rosalyn & Gaspard Lorthiois, own work

 Topdressed yellow lawn spot by Rosalyn & Gaspard Lorthiois, own work